 The warranties set forth herein are in lieu of all other warranties expressed or implied by law.
-No liability whatsoever shall be attached to THE COMPANY until said products have been paid for in full and then said liability shall be limited to the original purchase price for the product.
-Any further warranty must be in writing, signed by an officer of THE COMPANY.
+No liability whatsoever shall be attached to CONDAIR until said products have been paid for in full and then said liability shall be limited to the original purchase price for the product.
+Any further warranty, with the exception of a purchased extended warranty described below, must be in writing, and signed by an officer of CONDAIR.